Kaioru/factchecc/README.md

 # FactChecc
 A fact checking aggregator and crowdsourcing platform.

-This project is written during the Fake News Must Die!
-Hackathon and Ngee Ann Poly open house 2018.
+This project was originally written during the Fake News Must Die!
+Hackathon.